Prediction Markets

 Structure

-Trade contracts that are tied to the outcomes.
+Trade contracts tied to outcomes.

 Buy and sell shares of listed equities.